mykle1/MMM-AfterShip/README.md

 ## Here's what you get

 View parcel tracking status, for display on Magic Mirror.
-Originally inspired by MMM-AfterShip by Mykle1.
+Inspired by MMM-AfterShip by Mykle1.

 ## Examples